 - Artist mentoring support James Stenhouse from Action Hero.

 - Virtual tour kindly produced by Future Virtual.

 - Artist Katy Connor, with her project ‘Growing Liveable Worlds: Ethical encounters between human and plant life.’ supported by the Brigstow Institute.

 - Spacewear Fashion & Textiles artist Anurita Chandola.

 Building A Martian House was developed at The Pervasive Media Studio where Ella & Nicki are residents.
-The Studio is a creative technologies collaboration with Watershed, University of the West of England and University of Bristol.
+The Studio is a creative technologies collaboration with The Watershed, University of the West of England and University of Bristol.